|

 That said, Neukölln is among the top four most unsafe districts in Berlin.
 The poverty levels in this district are quite high, contributing to the high crime rates.

-Mitte is the central district of Berlin as it contains both the East and West regions of the city.
-It consists of six sub-districts which include Mitte proper, Gesundbrunnen, Hansaviertel, Moabit, Tiergarten and Wedding.
+Mitte is the central district of Berlin as it contains regions in the East and West Berlin, thanks to the fall of the Berlin Wall in1989.
+It consists of six sub-districts which include Mitte proper, Gesundbrunnen, Hansaviertel, Moabit, Tiergarten, and Wedding.
 In this regard, Mitte shows the diverse aspects of Berlin.

 Mitte is among the two districts, another being Friedrichshain-Kreuzberg, divided between the east and west sides of Berlin.
 This district also surrounds Berlin’s main historic aspects.

-This district has many galleries, museums, and major historic sites like the Jewish memorial, the Berlin Hauptbahnhof, Potsdamer Platz, and Bradensburg.
-Therefore, this is the best place to visit or relocate to if you’re a fan of archeological ruins or an art lover.
+This district has many art galleries, museums like the beautiful museum island, and major historic sites like the Jewish Memorial, the Berlin Hauptbahnhof, Potsdamer Platz, and Bradensburg.
+Therefore, as a fan of archeological ruins or an art lover, you should stop by his area if you visit Berlin to stop by if you’re a fan of archeological ruins or an art lover.

 This district also has many job opportunities hence perfect for expats in search of greener pastures.

 Mitte has about 385,748 people.
 The number of females in this district is higher than males as it sits at 51.4%.
-Generally, the Mitte’s population median age is forty-three years.
-That said, this district has many young people due to Humboldt University.
+Generally, Mitte’s population median age is forty-three years.
+That said, this district has many young people thanks to the Humboldt University presence in the city.

-Due to the high numbers of tourists visiting this district, pickpocketing incidences are high here.
+Due to the high numbers of tourists visiting this district’s beautiful scenery like the Brandenburg Gate and Unter den Linden, pickpocketing incidents are high here.
 Tourists get occupied as they romp from one attraction to the next, making it easy for criminals to steal without noticing.

 The crime rates in Berlin Mitte rank as the highest in this district, with about 27,000 crimes per 100,000 residents.